rbkc-data-team/mosaic-web-app/README.md

    - Check application logs in Azure Portal
    - Verify all environment variables are set correctly
    - Ensure Python version matches requirements
+   - check startup.sh and ensure that this startup command is provided in the Azure Web App configuration menu

 2. Database connection issues:
    - Verify SQL Server firewall rules